-It’s great to inherit property but what if that gift has a big string – a debt attached to it as is common with real estate or a car?
-If so, the question becomes whether the debt must be satisfied from the decedent’s estate by the beneficiary.
-How this question is answered can have a significant big swing in the respective consequences to the beneficiary of the gift and the beneficiaries of the estate.
+It’s great to inherit property but what if that gift brings with it a big string – a string of debt attached to it as is common with real estate or a car?
+If so, the question becomes whether the debt must be satisfied from the decedent’s estate by the beneficiary receiving the inheritance.
+How this question is answered can have significant consequences for the beneficiary of the gift and the beneficiaries of the estate.

 The second son prevailed, forcing payment of the debts for the real estate to be paid by the beneficiary.
 The father’s will directed in a general way that debts were to be paid from the estate.
 However, under the relevant state statute, that was not a sufficiently explicit directive to establish that the debts of the real estate were to be paid from the residuary estate.
 In other words, the will had not clearly shown an intent that the first son was to receive the farms debt-free.
 As a result, the first son got the three farms, but he, not the second son, also got the responsibility for paying off the debt on the land which totaled almost a quarter of a million dollars.